ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 ❌ Enjoy our amazing offer today: {{offer_coupon}}. → Already 60 characters before replacing the variable.

-To avoid delivery errors, keep the header text short and leave space for the personalized value.
+To avoid delivery errors, keep the header text short and leave space for the personalised value.

 Body